European Union: Two-Sided Markets, Platforms and Network Effects

 Further, platforms in one market may face competition from those in other markets and thus remain restrained – at least to some degree.
 While Facebook does not compete with YouTube in the social media market, they both compete to attract the attention of consumers.
 Facebook cannot rely on the existence of network effects alone – a lack of engaging features would translate into a lack of user attention and thus lack of advertising revenue.
 The incentives to innovate may thus remain strong even for platforms that have reached a large scale.

-A view commonly expressed in the various reports is that the data collected by large platforms may yield market power.
+A view commonly expressed in the various reports including in the DSA’s proposal is that the data collected by large platforms may yield market power.
 However, any assessment of the role of data in yielding market power should recognise the varying forms of data that may be collected, whether individual or aggregated; whether it can be replicated or otherwise collected by rivals; and how much data may be required to profitably enter a market.
 For example, if the value of additional data decreases when data becomes abundant, this may reduce the extent to which greater access to data for large user bases yields competitive advantage.
 Geoffrey Manne and Joshua Wright (2011) argue that search engines such as Google, but also Yahoo and Bing, already have more data than they can profitably use to refine their search results.
-This suggests access to data alone, therefore cannot explain the significant market shares enjoyed by Google.
+This suggests access to data alone cannot explain the significant market shares enjoyed by Google.

 Similarly, concerns about self-preferencing by platforms should not undermine the realisation of efficiencies.
 Vertical integration, including the provision of complementary services by platform operators, can generate substantial consumer benefits.
 Further, one needs to be careful regarding the view that intermediation power may lead to competition concerns.
 It is likely that many platforms have intermediation power insofar as some consumers may tend to use a single platform to book their holidays or restaurants.
 This does not mean that those platforms truly have market power – consumers may well start to look elsewhere if they are unhappy about the platform’s self-promotion.
 In other words, the ability and incentive to consider other platforms may be important even in relation to consumers who currently tend to single-home.